Austin Spousal Maintenance Lawyers

 Factors the Judge May Consider When Determining Alimony

-People commonly request spousal support by claiming their marriage was at least ten years long and, at the time of the divorce, they lack the earning potential to support themself financially.
-To that end, courts consider a variety of factors, like:
+People commonly request spousal support by claiming their marriage was at least ten years long and, at the time of the divorce, they lack the earning potential to support themselves financially.

 - How each spouse behaved during the marriage (engaging in acts of cruelty or poor behavior could result in penalties from the court);